Experimental property-reconstruction in a photonic quantum extreme learning machine

+Here $\ket{L,n}$ ($\ket{R,n}$) denote left- (right-) circular polarization, and OAM with azimuthal quantum number $n$.
+The overall evolution $U$ implemented by our apparatus is obtained by combining two controlled-shift and one coin operation:

+where $\alpha_1,\alpha_2$ are fixed by the fabrication process, and in our case equal $105 ^\circ$ and $336 ^\circ$, respectively.
+Another coin operation is used at the beginning to prepare the input state (see~\cref{Eq:input_state}), and is thus not considered as part of the reservoir dynamics.
+Fixing the parameters $\delta$ of the q-plates to $\pi$ and $\pi/2$, respectively, allows us to enlarge the space of reachable output OAM states without adding QW steps, thanks to the stationary component of the dynamics.
+After evolution through $U$, a combination of waveplates and a polarizing beamsplitter are used to project the polarization, while a Spatial Light Modulator (SLM) and a single-mode fiber are employed to measure the final OAM states, obtaining the occupation probabilities for the basis states $\ket{n}$, $n=-2,-1,0,1,2$.
+The single-photon counts are then collected and fed to the computer, where post-processing and training of the QELM take place, and the target expectation values are estimated.

-We considered two different configurations for the QELM.
-In the first, we exploited the knowledge of the QW dynamics to extract optimal values for the angles of the coin $\{\zeta, \theta, \phi\}$ and for the projection of the hidden layer.
-In the second one, we made random choices of the waveplate angles, focusing on the training of the accessible output layer to optimize the performance of the characterization protocol.
+\parTitle{Results} We considered two different configurations for the QELM.
+In the first, we exploited the knowledge of the QW dynamics to extract optimal values for the angles of the coin $\{\zeta, \theta, \phi\}$ and for the projection of the hidden layer which result in an almost uniform cover of the OAM space (see Supplemental Material).
+In the second one instead, we made a random choice of the waveplate angles, focusing on training the accessible output layer to optimize the performance of the characterization protocol.
 The chosen figure of merit for the quantification of performances is the mean square error (MSE) between the expectation values of the Pauli operators.
 The experimental results are reported in~\cref{fig:exp_data} for both implementations.
 We show the performance of QELM, trained using experimental data, in retrieving the features of the polarization state.
-The median of the MSE is studied against the number $N_{train}$ of states used in the training set, varied randomly by selecting data from a pool of $300$ experimental states and testing its performance on further $150$ test states.
-The results are obtained over $500$ iterations, each using different training and test sets to avoid the risk of systematic influence of potential drifts in the set-up alignment over the measurement window.
-The shaded areas represent the first-quartile ranges for both configurations, that is, the one optimized over the QW dynamics and the random one.
-A large enough training set clearly results in a decrease of the MSE, signaling a significantly enhanced performance consistently across the three observables chosen for the inference.
+In particular, we collected $300$ experimental states and split them into a training set and a test set, each one composed of $150$ elements.
+The MSE of the expectation values over the test set is studied against the number $N_{train}$ of states used in the training set.
+A large enough training set clearly results in a decrease of the MSE, and thus in significantly enhanced reconstruction accuracies for all considered target observables.
+The amount of statistics collected for each state also crucially affects the reconstruction accuracies~\cite{innocenti2022potential}.
+We analyze this aspect explicitly in the Supplemental Material.